-Most Atlantic salmon populations are sea-running, spawning in the fall in freshwater rivers.
-Young Atlantic salmon spend two or more years in the river before migrating to the sea to grow to adulthood.
-Other populations, including Lake Ontario’s former population, are fully or partially landlocked, living as adults in freshwater lakes and spawning in the lakes’ tributaries.
-Historically, 40 tributaries in Lake Ontario supported runs of Atlantic salmon.
-Unlike many other salmon species, Atlantic salmon survive spawning and return to the lake/ocean until the next spawning season; however, like other salmon, Atlantic salmon return home to the river where they themselves hatched.
+Most Atlantic Salmon populations are sea-running, with adults returning to their natal freshwater stream and spawning in the fall.
+Young Atlantic Salmon spend 1-7 years in the river before migrating to the sea to grow to adulthood.
+Other populations, including Lake Ontario’s former population, are fully or partially landlocked, living as adults in freshwater lakes and spawning in the lake’s tributaries.
+Historically, 40 tributaries of Lake Ontario supported runs of Atlantic Salmon.
+Unlike many west-coast salmon species, Atlantic Salmon survive spawning and return to the lake/ocean until the next spawning season, though number of repeat spawners is highly variable across rivers.
+Like other salmon, Atlantic Salmon return home to the river where they themselves hatched.

-When they existed in Lake Ontario, adult Atlantic salmon were top predators in the lake, along with lake trout.
-They fed primarily upon lake herring, and probably slimy sculpins; we anticipate they will also feed upon alewife and rainbow smelt in the current Lake Ontario ecosystem.
-Before reaching maturity, Atlantic salmon feed upon invertebrates as well as fish.
+When they existed in Lake Ontario, adult Atlantic Salmon were top predators in the lake, along with Lake Trout and Burbot.
+They fed primarily upon lake herring, and probably slimy sculpins; they also feed upon alewife and rainbow smelt in the current Lake Ontario ecosystem.
+Before reaching maturity, Atlantic Salmon feed on invertebrates as well as fish.

-The Atlantic salmon of Lake Ontario were the only native population of the species in Ontario.
+The Atlantic Salmon of Lake Ontario were the only native population of the species in Ontario, as Niagara Falls prevented their migration into Lake Erie.
 The story of their original relationship with humans and how they were extirpated (became locally extinct) continues in the Early History of Atlantic Salmon in Ontario.